Dry Skin Face Serum next to eucalyptus

 Rose absolute (Rosa x damascena)

-Rose absolute reinforces the skin barrier function and improves dry skin and skin texture.
-Helps to regenerate and heal.
+Rose Absolute reinforces the skin barrier function and improves dry skin and skin texture.
+It helps to regenerate and heal.

 Baobab Oil (Adansonia digitata)

 Baobab oil is highly penetrating, nourishing, and softening for dry skin.
-It’s high content of essential fatty acids help to restore and moisturize the epidermis.
+Its high content of essential fatty acids helps to restore and moisturize the epidermis.

 Rosehip Seed Oil (Rosa rubiginosa)